 Central European Outlook for the EU: Winning the Next Decade

 On Friday 14th February, GLOBSEC hosted a dinner discussion on the sidelines of the 56th edition of Munich Security Conference on the topic of ‘Central European Outlook for the EU: Winning the Next Decade’.
-The discussion brought together national, European and US policymakers, leading think-tankers, experts and academics, journalist from international media as well as numerous ambassadors and political advisors.
+The discussion brought together national, European and US policymakers, leading think-tankers, experts and academics, a journalist from international media as well as numerous ambassadors and political advisors.
 They were addressed by a high-level panel which included Minister of Foreign Affairs of the Czech Republic, Tomáš Petříček, Minister of Foreign Affairs of Poland Jacek Czaputowicz, and Professor of European Studies at the University of Oxford Timothy Garton Ash.
-The session was moderated by Deutche Welle’s Chief Political Correspondent Michaela Kuefner.
+The session was moderated by Deutsche Welle’s Chief Political Correspondent Michaela Kuefner.